IS THE CHRISTIAN STORY BIG ENOUGH

 THE POINT OF CONFLICT WITH THE CHURCH

-While the Church has now accepted the reality of evolution, it would not allow Teilhard to reinterpret the doctrine of original sin in a cosmic setting, and it was this that led to his exile in China for the greater part of his life, forbidden to publish anything.
+While the Church has now accepted the reality of evolution, the Jesuit leadership would not allow Teilhard to reinterpret the doctrine of original sin in a cosmic setting, and it was this that led to his exile in China for the greater part of his life, forbidden to publish anything.

 The Catechism, compiled in 1994 almost forty years after his death, still warns, ‘The Church, which has the mind of Christ, knows very well that we cannot tamper with the revelation of original sin without undermining the mystery of Christ.”
 (13)